 - Reach multi-cluster visibility with federation so you can gain visibility into the health of your infrastructure and services across multiple distinct Sensu instances within a single web UI and mirror your changes in one cluster to follower clusters.

-Read the etcd replicators reference to learn how the etcd-replicators datatype in the federation API allows you to manage role-based access control (RBAC) resources in one place and mirror your changes to follower clusters.
+Read the etcd replicators reference to learn how the etcd-replicators datatype in the enterprise/federation/v1 API allows you to manage role-based access control (RBAC) resources in one place and mirror your changes to follower clusters.

 Scale your Sensu implementation

 As the number of entities and checks in your Sensu implementation grows, so does the rate of events being written to the datastore.
 In clustered etcd deployments, each event must be replicated to each cluster member, which increases network and disk IO utilization.

 Sensu’s Enterprise datastore allows you to configure an external PostgreSQL instance for event storage so you can scale your monitoring and observability workflows beyond etcd’s 8GB limit.
 Scale your Sensu implementation to many thousands of events per second, achieve much higher rates of event processing, and minimize the replication communication between etcd peers.